AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 - Improve unsolved `Accessor p f` error message where `p` is something silly?
 - Consider defaulting `Accessor p` to `p = (->)`, and defaulting `Has r "f" t` constraints where there is only one datatype with a field `f` in scope.
 - Sort out reporting of unused imports.
-- How should dfunids/axioms and instances be propagated?
+- Review propagation of dfunids/axioms and instances; consider `-XOverloadedRecordFieldInstances` as a separate extension.
 - How should instances be made available to GHCi?
 - Document the extension, including new warnings.